Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Energy Optimization with Performance Guarantees

 First, let us remark that the fluid model approximation accurately captures the dynamics of $X^N(t)$, though it slightly underestimates queue lengths and scaling probabilities.
 Now, let us consider $\eta=1$.
 Initially, queue lengths increase as expected due to the surge of demand and the scaling probability is large enough to drive the proportion of cold servers to zero.
 This explains the non-differentiability point of the trajectory of the scaling rule because the amount of initializing servers stops to grow.
 Then, the system has enough capacity to drain the load and at some point the rate at which servers become idle-on overflows the mean demand, i.e., $x_{1,2} +\beta x_{0,1}>\lambda$, so that eventually $g(x(t))=0$.
 Finally, queue lengths assess to their asymptotic value $Q(x^\star)=1$ We conclude that $\eta=1$ is enough to make~\eqref{Q_constraint} holds true.
 We also notice that the choice $\eta=10^3$, which essentially means to scale up resources at the maximum available rate $\alpha$ whenever $x_{1,2} +\beta x_{0,1}<\lambda$, has little impact on performance.
 Nonetheless, it should be clear that the larger the value of $\eta$, the larger the resulting time-average power consumption.
-A deeper analysis is out of the scope of the present work.